LibrariesHacked/schema-librarydata/docs/stock-summary.md

 ---

+#### Locally

-Tools can be created that aim to analyse stock alongside loans, to provide local and national insight into stock and demand.
+Tools can be created that aim to analyse stock alongside loans, to provide insight into stock and demand.

 <figure>
     <img src="{{site.url}}/images/loans_barnet.png" alt="Bar chart displaying count of items of stock in Barnet with markers for loan counts per type." width="100%"/>